Keyboard layout: Workman

 one's wrist inwards or outwards.
 Thus the Workman layout allots a lower priority to the two innermost columns between the home keys (G and H columns on a QWERTY layout), similarly to the Colemak-DH or "Curl" mods.
 Workman also balances the load quite evenly between both hands.

 The Workman layout is found to achieve overall less travel distance of the fingers for the English language than even Colemak.
 It does however generally incur higher same-finger n-gram frequencies; or in other words, one finger will need to hit two keys in succession more often than in other layouts.

 Other English layouts

 There are many other layouts for English, each developed with differing basic principles.

 The Norman Layout, like Workman, deprioritizes the central columns but gives more load to the right hand with the assumption that the right hand is more capable than the left.
 It also gives importance to retaining letters in the same position or at least the same finger as QWERTY.

-MTGAP's Layout for a Standard Keyboard / an Ergonomic Keyboard has the lowest finger travel for a standard keyboard, and travel distance for an ergonomic keyboard second only to Arensito keyboard layout.
+MTGAP's Layout for a Standard Keyboard / an Ergonomic Keyboard has the lowest finger travel for a standard keyboard, and travel distance for an ergonomic keyboard second only to Arensito's keyboard layout.

-Further variations were created using the keyboard layout optimizer.

 Other layouts lay importance on minimal key deviation from QWERTY to give a reasonable increase in typing speed and ergonomics with minimal relearning of keys.
+In Canada, the CSA keyboard is designed to write several languages, especially French.